 RHS Hardiness Rating H5

-Tilia chinensis is an extremely variable species from the broad ring of mountains surrounding Sichuan (Pigott 2012), where it is a big tree, forming a rounded, spreading crown.
-A member of Section Astrophylira, the leaves are dull green above, the underside covered in brown hair with the green showing through.
-The extent of this indumentum is variable and is not a significant taxonomic character, although the Flora of China treatment (Tang et al. 2007) uses it to distinguish infraspecific taxa.
-Within T. chinensis Flora of China maintains var. investita (V. Engl.)
+Tilia chinensis is an extremely variable species from the broad ring of mountains surrounding Sichuan (Pigott 2012), where it makes a big tree with a rounded, spreading crown.
+A member of Section Astrophylira, the leaves are dull green above, the undersides covered in brown hair with the green showing through.
+The extent of this indumentum is variable and not considered taxonomically significant by Pigott (2012), although the Flora of China treatment (Tang et al. 2007) uses it to distinguish infraspecific taxa.
+Within T. chinensis, Flora of China maintains var. investita (V. Engl.)
 Rehder, with fewer hairs on the leaf underside, though with tufts of hair in the leaf axils, and var. intonsa (E.H.
 Wilson) Y.C.
 Hsu & R. Zhuge (see Bean: B601), with longer, dense tomentum on the twigs (said to be glabrous in var. chinensis); but it is likely that these are merely points in a continuum (Grimshaw & Bayton 2009).

 Although infrequent, the species has grown well across Britain, with trees to 14 × 0.53 m dbh (2014) at the Royal Botanic Garden Edinburgh (an accession from Farrer 393, originally grown as Tilia laetevirens), and to 22 × 0.46 m dbh (2009) in the lime collection within Dibben’s Wood at Deene Park, Northamptonshire (Tree Register 2018).
-This latter group belongs to var. intonsa, whose Latin name aptly describes the rather shaggy, unkempt and unshaven appearance of the foliage of these downy trees.
+This latter group would belong to var. intonsa, whose Latin name aptly describes the rather shaggy, unkempt and unshaven appearance of the foliage of these downy trees.
 More recent introductions include SICH 1125 of 1992, which had flowered at Kew before 2009 (Grimshaw & Bayton 2009).
 Young specimens are recorded from several collections in Belgium and Germany (Meise Botanic Garden 2020, Arboretum Wespelaar 2020, Botanische Gärten der Universität Bonn 2020).